Workers Compensation Insurance California For Personal care agency

 Classification Codes and Premium Calculations

-These codes take into account the nature of work, the level of risk, and historical claims data.
-Premiums are calculated based on a rate per $100 of payroll.
-For example, if a classification rate is $5.00 and the agency pays $100,000 in wages for caregivers, the base premium would be $5,000 annually before applying experience modifiers or discounts.
+These codes consider both risk and the type of work performed and historical claim data.
+Premiums are based on a rate per $100 of payroll.
+For instance, if a classification rate is $5.00 and the agency pays $100,000 in wages for caregivers, the base premium would be $5,000 per year before experience modifiers or discounts are added on.

 Handling Claims and Return-to-Work Strategies